kyma-project/examples/metrics-otlp/README.md

-# Install an OTLP based metrics collector
+# Install an OTLP-based metrics collector

 ## Overview

-The following instructions demonstrates how to install [OpenTelemetry Collector](https://github.com/open-telemetry/otel-collector)s on a Kyma cluster using the official [Helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) with the goal to collect and ship workload metrics to an OTLP endpoint.
-For a fully Prometheus-based approach please have a look at the [Prometheus](./../prometheus/README.md) tutorial instead.
+The following instructions demonstrate how to install [OpenTelemetry Collector](https://github.com/open-telemetry/otel-collector)s on a Kyma cluster using the official [Helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) with the goal to collect and ship workload metrics to an OTLP endpoint.
+For a fully Prometheus-based approach, have a look at the [Prometheus](./../prometheus/README.md) tutorial instead.

-The setup will bring an OpenTelemetry Collector Deployment acting as gateway where all the cluster-wide metrics should be ingested to.
-The gateway will then care about enriching the metrics with missing resource attributes and dies the actual shipment to a target backend.
+The setup brings an OpenTelemetry Collector Deployment acting as gateway, to which all the cluster-wide metrics should be ingested.
+Then, the gateway enriches the metrics with missing resource attributes and ships them to a target backend.

-Furthermore it brings an OpenTelemetry Collector DaemonSet acting as agent running on each node.
-Here, node specific metrics relevant for your workload are getting determined and an annotation based workload scraper is running there, scraping all containers running on the related node.
+Furthermore, the setup brings an OpenTelemetry Collector DaemonSet acting as agent running on each node.
+Here, node-specific metrics relevant for your workload are determined.
+This is also where an annotation-based workload scraper is running, which scrapes all containers running on the related node.
+## Architecture

 [Architecture](./assets/overview.drawio.svg)

 ## Prerequisites

-- Kyma Open Source >= 2.10.x
+- Kyma Open Source 2.10.x or higher
 - kubectl version 1.22.x or higher
 - Helm 3.x